 Accessing the Learning Resource Center Off-Campus

-In order to be able to access the Electronic Library away from the campus you must have a current account.
+In order to be able to access the Electronic Library away from the campus you will need to use your student credentials.

 When you access the Electronic Library away from the campus you will use the same information you use to log onto your Canvas, Online Student Records, and Warrior Mail Accounts.